alainamstutz/CRTs-with-baseline-period/CRT_baseline_period.md

 r <- (n * rho * rho_c + (1-rho) * rho_s) / (1 + (n-1) * rho)

-# The design effect for the CRT without any baseline measurement was 5.35.
-With the two-cohort design, the design effect is reduced slightly:
 (des_effect <- (1 + (n - 1) * rho) * 2 * (1 - r))
 ```